Billy Pezzack began playing the guitar at age 12 . He was completely self taught for well over 20 years.

 In fact I need a few more life times to get to where I'd like to be with my music making !

 Depends what guitar I'm playing really ...
-10's for the 'all round stuff ' but I use flatwound 12's for jazz.
-I think it's a good idea to have a few guitars ( yeah of course I do! ! ) because they do take a little time to get used to string gauge - 12's have a very different level of tension to 10's .
+9's and 10's for rock / blues - the 'all round stuff ' on my strat - but I use flatwound 12's and 13's for jazz .
+I think it's a good idea to have a few guitars ( yeah of course I would ! ! ) because they do take a little time to get used to swapping up or down string gauge's - they will probably need a little adjustment if you change string gauge ... and also some time to adjust as 13's have a very different level of tension to 9's .
+It's a good reason to claim I ' need ' all my guitars anyway !! ha ha.

 Creative music wise I have always got an idea in my head , I am really not happy unless I have a project on the go ...
 So more to come , yes.